flintlib/arb/doc/source/setup.rst

 Tarballs of released versions can be downloaded from https://github.com/fredrik-johansson/arb/releases

 Alternatively, you can simply install Arb from a git checkout of https://github.com/fredrik-johansson/arb/.
-The master branch is generally safe to use (the test suite should pass at all times), and recommended for keeping up with the latest improvements and bug fixes.
+The master branch is recommended for keeping up with the latest improvements and bug fixes and should be safe to use at all times (only stable code that passes the test suite gets merged into the git master).

 Dependencies
 -------------------------------------------------------------------------------